erpajarillo/tech-tests/README.md

 Simple TypeScript Template.

 ## 4. AdventJS
-Different tests done using TDD (Christmas themed in Spanish)
+Different tests done with JavaScript using TDD (Christmas themed in Spanish)